devel0x/electronero/README.md

 * `token_create <name> <symbol> <supply> [creator_fee]` – deploy a token.
 Requires paying `TOKEN_DEPLOYMENT_FEE` (default `10000`) to `GOVERNANCE_WALLET_ADDRESS`.
 * `token_balance <token_address> [owner]` – show the balance for an address.
 * `token_transfer <token_address> <to> <amount>` – transfer tokens, paying `TOKEN_TRANSFER_FEE` (default `10000`) and any `creator_fee`.
+  Integrated addresses are not supported as transfer destinations; use a standard address or subaddress instead.
 * `token_approve <name> <spender> <amount>` – approve another account to transfer your tokens.
 * `token_transfer_from <token_address> <from> <to> <amount>` – move tokens from an approved account.
+  Integrated addresses are not supported for either address; use standard addresses or subaddresses.
 * `token_burn <token_address> <amount>` – destroy tokens you own.
 * `token_mint <token_address> <amount>` – mint new tokens (creator only), paying `TOKEN_DEPLOYMENT_FEE`.
 * `token_set_fee <token_address> <creator_fee>` – update the creator fee; also pays `TOKEN_DEPLOYMENT_FEE`.